jnozzi/cocoadev.com/markdown/IRCClient.md

 Ok, I have made my simple IRC Client.
-It has 2 General/NSTextFields (serverHost & serverPort) and General/NSTextView (clientConsole) and a pushbutton (Connect)
+It has 2 NSTextFields (serverHost & serverPort) and NSTextView (clientConsole) and a pushbutton (Connect)

-I have made a sub class of General/NSObject called "Controller" with 3 outlets (for the text field/views) and an action (connect:).
+I have made a sub class of NSObject called "Controller" with 3 outlets (for the text field/views) and an action (connect:).
 I have linked the Connect button to the action connect:

 The connect action uses smallsockets to connect to the specified irc serer/port.
 I made a loop like this: